kainino0x/Project7-Compute-Shader-Intro/README.md

 `{ A_00, A_01, A_02, A_03, A_04, A_10, A_11, A_12, ... }`

-Don't forget to call your initialization function from your `main` function in `main.cpp`.
+You should also create cleanup method(s) to free the CPU and GPU memory you allocated.
+Don't forget to initialize and cleanup in main!

 ### 1.3.
 Creating CUDA Kernels